firesale/firesale/README.md

 	$route['users/orders']   		  = 'firesale/front_orders/index';
 	$route['users/addresses(/:any)?'] = 'firesale/front_address$1';

-If you would like to replace the default PyroCMS dashboard with the FireSALE dashboard then you can do so by adding the following route:
+If you would like to replace the default PyroCMS dashboard with the FireSale dashboard then you can do so by adding the following route:

 	$route['admin'] = 'firesale/admin/index';